(045) 894 538

 Address:

-Johnstown Manor, Johnstown, Naas, Co Kildare, Ireland
+Johnstown Manor, Johnstown, Naas, Co Kildare, W91 DYT2, Ireland

 Subscribe

-Stay in Touch for the Latest Jack and Jill News and Events:
+Stay in touch for the Latest Jack and Jill News and Events:

-© 2020 The Jack & Jill Children's Foundation | All Rights Reserved | Built by Lightyear
+© 2025 The Jack and Jill Children's Foundation | All Rights Reserved | Built by Lightyear

 • Home